Probing multi-particle bunching from intermittency analysis in relativistic heavy-ion collisions: Abstract

 \section{Abstract}

-It has been demonstrated that intermittency, a self-similar correlation regarding the size of the phase space volume, exhibits sensitivity to particle bunching within a system situated in the two-dimensional cell.
-Based on recent findings concerning fluctuations in charge particle density observed in central Au + Au collisions at various energies ranging from $\sqrt{s_{NN}}$ = 7.7 to 200 GeV at RHIC/STAR, it is proposed that analyzing intermittency in relativistic heavy-ion collisions could serve as a method to investigate density fluctuations linked to correlation phenomena.
-Our understanding of particle production mechanisms may be enriched by using intermittency analysis to gain new information contained in them that was previously unavailable.
+It has been demonstrated that factorial moments analysis in dependence from the size of phase-space cells (when the latter is decreased but is still considerably large), exhibits sensitivity to particle bunching within a system situated in the two-dimensional cell.
+Based on recent findings concerning fluctuations in charge particle density observed in central Au + Au collisions at various energies ranging from $\sqrt{s_{NN}}$ = 7.7 to 200 GeV at RHIC/STAR, it is proposed that analyzing factorial moments in relativistic heavy-ion collisions could serve as a method to investigate density fluctuations linked to correlation phenomena.
+Our understanding of particle production mechanisms may be enriched by using factorial moments analysis to gain new information contained in them that was previously unavailable.